tytydraco/yessleep/out/I_was_Hired_as_a_Journalist_for_PixiePages_There_are_some_Strange_Rules_Part_10.md

 "You killed Azazel, yet you continue to blabber about hope?
 How **DARE** you!"
 He screamed, backhanding me so hard my teeth chipped and my jaw shattered.

 Blood gushed from my mouth, leaving me unable to speak.
 I curled into the fetal position, readying myself for another death.

 —

-I will spare you the details of hundreds of decomposing arms pulling you apart, and skip ahead to when I woke up.
+I will spare you the details of hundreds of decomposing arms pulling me apart, and skip ahead to when I woke up.

 —

 "Whoo, what happened to you?"
 Sean nudged me from my spot on the ground.
 I was alive, laying outside of our office.

 Through swollen lids I opened my eyes, looking up to Sean.
 It might have been my imagination or the numerous concussions, but he almost looked concerned.
 "Heyyy" I wheezed, jaw still throbbing.